OlgaDobrodey/docker-project/README.md

 ### General information

 Before all:
-- Change ip address in application.yaml to your own
+- Change ip address in application.yaml to your computer ip
 - Build project